gorimaaa/LineOccurences/README.md

 # LineOccurences
-Ce projet a pour but de chercher dans des fichiers textes l'occurence des lignes, il y a deux exemples d'usage:
+This project aims to search for occurences in files, there are two type of usage :
-- 1er cas :  *1 fichier* est passé en paramètre dans ce cas les numéros de lignes qui ont au moins 2 occurences identiques sont affichés sous la forme ```X, Y, Z, ...
-LINE```
+- **1st case** : **1 file** is given in parameter, in this case the lines that have at least 2 occurences are displayed like this ```X, Y, Z, ...
+LINE``` where X, Y, Z are the line numbers.
-- 2ème cas : *2 fichiers ou plus* sont traités, cette fois le programme affiche les lignes aparaissants au moins une fois dans chaque fichier avec leurs ocurrences dans chacun de ces fichiers sous la forme ```X, Y, ...
-LINE```
+- **2nd case** : **2 files or more** are given, this time the program displays the lines that appear at least one time in each files, ```X, Y, Z, ...
+LINE``` where X, Y, Z are the occurences of the line in each file.

 ## Build and Execute instructions
 A makefile is doing the build